sevenspark/contact-form-7-dynamic-text-extension/readme.txt

 * Getting custom theme modifications
 * Any value using custom shortcodes

+For over 10 years, DTX only handled `<input type="text" />` and `<input type="hidden" />` form fields, but version 4 finally introduces more:

+* email
+* URL
+* tel (for phone numbers)
+* number
+* range (slider)
+* textarea (multiline text)
+* drop-down menu (select field)
+* checkboxes
+* radio buttons
+* date
+* submit (yes, a submit button where you can have dynamic text!)

 The possibilities are endless!

 ## WHAT DOES IT DO? ##

+DTX provides flexibility to WordPress users in creating dynamic forms in Contact Form 7.
 DTX comes with several built-in shortcodes that will allow the contact form to be populated from HTTPS GET variable or any info from the `get_bloginfo()` function, among others.
 See below for included shortcodes.

 Don't see the shortcode you need on the list?
 You can write a [custom one](https://aurisecreative.com/docs/contact-form-7-dynamic-text-extension/shortcodes/custom-shortcodes/?utm_source=wordpress.org&utm_medium=link&utm_campaign=contact-form-7-dynamic-text-extension&utm_content=readme)!
 Any shortcode that returns a string or numeric value can be used here.
 The included shortcodes just cover the most common scenarios, but DTX provides the flexibility for you to grab any value you have access to programmatically.